ssarkisy/Delta-Theory/Geometrical Model of Nature/Ingredients - Emergence - Assemblies.md

 \mathcal{M} = \mathbb{R}^4 = \mathbb{R}_t \times \mathbb{R}^3_x
 $$

-where each point in spacetime is represented as:
+where each point in timespace is represented as:

 $$
 \mathbf{p} = (t, x, y, z) \quad \text{with } t, x, y, z \in \mathbb{R}